 The safety of our patients is our top priority.
 We want to create a space where you dont have to be ashamed to get treatment for any mental health condition.
 Don’t let you or your loved one be affected by their horrible experiences any longer.
 Our PTSD Treatment at Southern California Sunrise Recovery Center offers top-of-the-line treatment for Post Traumatic Stress Disorder.

-No matter your situation, the skilled staff at our Orange County PTSD Treatment Center are here to work with you to find a solution.
+No matter your situation, the skilled staff at our PTSD Treatment Center in California is here to work with you to find a treatment plan.
 Call us today and our admission specialist will answer any of your questions you may have regarding our process!